threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **I built a 3node out of old hardware.
 Is it possible that my BIOS/UEFI has improper time and date set as factory default?**

 Yes.
 Make sure you have the correct time and date in BIOS to avoid errors when trying to boot Zero-OS.
 It might not cause any problems, but sometimes it does.

 ***

+### **I have rack servers in my Threefold Farm.
+Can I set rack servers vertically?**

+In general, it is not recommended to set rack servers vertically as they were designed to be laid flat in racks.
+That being said, if you want to set your rack vertically, here are some general rules to follow.
+Do so at your own risk.

+First, make sure the parts in the servers are well installed and that they will not fall if laid vertically.
+Second, and foremost, you want to make sure that there will not be any overheating.
+This means to make sure you don't block the front and rear of the unit, so heat can dissipate thought the vents.

+If you want to put the rack vertically with the longest side of the rack laying upward, having the power supply units (PSUs) on the very top will ensure that heat dissipate well.

+***